 A very special thanks to @sacsix and @kafkaisfamous for adding their invaluable perspective to the Post No Bills walls and pasting them alongside PhoebeNewYork.

-The exhibition is generously supported by Insero Horsens, Familien Hede Nielsens Fond, Konsul George Jorck and Hustru Emma Yorck’s Fond and MÆRK BYEN Horsens.
+The exhibition is generously supported by Insero Horsens, Familien Hede Nielsens Fond, Statens Kunstfond, Slots & Kulturstyrelsen, Konsul George Jorck and Hustru Emma Jorck’s Fond, American-Scandinavian Foundation and MÆRK BYEN Horsens.

 Elizabeth Schoettle is a New York artist originally from Bryn Mawr, Pennsylvania.
 She attened Gettysberg College, Philadelphia University and graduated with honors from Hunger College.
 She lives and works in New York City.